- 2 Bedrooms

 About this PropertyAvailable 4/9/2017 - 4/16/2017 only.

 These villas give peaceful seclusion amid azaleas and magnolias and they back onto Galleon Golf course in Shipyard Plantation.
-The resort is self-contained with pool and tennis courts, and the townhomes contain all the comforts of home.
+The resort is self-contained with pool and tennis courts, and the townhomes contain all the amenities of home.
 Carolina Club is just a brief walk or bicycle ride from 12 miles of ivory beaches.

 Carolina Club is a veritable playground for adults and children alike.